-If you don’t receive the Form 1099-Misc from your fantasy sports host site, it does not mean you are free and clear from tax liability.
+If you don’t receive Form 1099-MISC from your fantasy sports host site, it does not mean you are free from tax liability.
 You will still be accountable for your income if it is over $600.
-It’s always a good idea to keep track of your winnings so you report them accurately on your tax return.
+It’s always a good idea to keep track of your winnings to report them accurately on your tax return.

 Are there tax deductions for fantasy sports?

-Not at this time.
-Before the Tax Cuts and Jobs Act (TJCA), you might have written off the entrance fees under miscellaneous deductions.
-But the TJCA eliminates this write-off.
-If this affects you, listen up!
-The tax laws changed in 2018 and got rid of the miscellaneous deductions.
-Read more about it here.
+Currently, there are no tax deductions for fantasy league winnings.
+Before the Tax Cuts and Jobs Act (TJCA), you could write off the entrance fees under miscellaneous deductions.
+The tax laws changed in 2018 and got rid of miscellaneous deductions like this one.
+Learn more about it here.

 Can I claim gambling losses for fantasy sports?

-The general rule for claiming gambling losses says that you can never deduct more for losses than you report as income.
-So if you win $1,000 and lose $1,500 in another league, your deduction is limited to just $1,000.
-You can’t simply deduct your losses without reporting your wins.
+The general rule for claiming gambling losses is that you can never deduct more for losses than you report for income.
+So, if you win $1,000 and lose $1,500 in another league, your deduction is limited to just $1,000.
+You can’t deduct your losses without reporting your wins.
 Also note that to report gambling losses, you must choose to itemize your deductions instead of taking the standard deduction.

 Need a coach for filing your income taxes?
-TaxSlayer makes e-filing simple and easy.
-We’ll ask the right questions to help you get the maximum refund when you file!
+TaxSlayer makes filing simple and easy.
+We’ll ask the right questions to help you get the maximum refund when you file.